...

 There are key points to look for when choosing a walker in order to find out which is the most suitable for you.

-Not only will it make life more convenient for the user, but it also will assure maximum safety during use.
+Not only will it make life more convenient for the user, but it will also ensure maximum safety during use.

 Don’t forget to check where to buy a walker near you!